 A cooperative rescue effort between the Guam Department of Aquatic and Wildlife Resources and several AZA intuitions led to the capture of 29 kingfishers between 1984 and 1986 and grew to 65 birds by 1991 but dropped to only 59 birds in 10 U.S. institutions in late 1999.
 The Guam kingfisher has proven to be difficult to breed in human care.
 When the program began, there was very little information on the nutrition and behavioral ecology of wild birds.
 They seemed to need very specific nest log requirements, and when successful nesting did occur, some newly hatched chicks disappeared from the nest.

 Most zoos were feeding newborn mice to their kingfishers, and scientists feared that some parents were confusing their blind and naked hatchlings with food.
-Guam kingfishers are now fed a more natural looking diet of small lizards, called anoles.
+Guam kingfishers are now fed a more natural looking diet of small lizards, called anoles, in addition to insects.
 Researchers are hopeful that the population will begin to increase once again as our understanding of their behavior grows.

-The number of birds in managed care, as of October 2016, is 145, held in 18 U.S. institutions.
-Plus, an additional 12 at the Division of Aquatic and Wildlife Resources breeding facility on the island of Guam.
-The longterm goal of the captive breeding program is to eventually breed enough Guam kingfishers to be able to re-introduce them to a nearby snake-free island.
+As of March 2020, there are 139 birds in managed care, held in the 24 U.S. institutions and at the Division of Aquatic and Wildlife Resources breeding facility on the island of Guam.
+The long-term goal of the captive breeding program is to eventually breed enough Guam kingfishers to be able to re-introduce them to a nearby snake-free island.
 As the population in human care increases, the U.S. Fish and Wildlife Service and Guam’s Department of Aquatic and Wildlife Resources continue to look for suitable release sites in Guam.

 Guam Kingfishers at the Smithsonian Conservation Biology Institute